newspaper(content) RECENT EVENT Support:

 • Assertiveness Training: Protecting Yourself and Others from Harm

-The service is open to all students but is ideal for those in diversion for alcohol-related legal charges.
 The workshop fulfills the alcohol education requirement for diversion.

-For pricing information or to schedule, call 402.472.7450.
+For pricing information or to schedule, call (402) 472-7450.

 BASICS: Brief Alcohol Screening and Intervention of College Students

 BASICS can help you increase your awareness of your drinking behaviors and help you make adaptive changes in your alcohol decision-making.
-It includes two 50-minute session.
+It includes two 50-minute sessions.
 The first includes a brief survey and an interview with a clinician to gather information about your drinking.
 In the second session, you’ll receive personalized feedback from the findings to help you explore your personal values and beliefs about alcohol.
-Sessions are collaborative and non-judgmental, although the therapist may provide you recommendations.
+Sessions are collaborative and non-judgmental, although the therapist may provide you with recommendations.

-For pricing information or to schedule, call 402.472.7450.
+For pricing information or to schedule, call (402) 472-7450.

 CASICS: Cannabis Screening and Intervention of College Students